 20th October – 10-5pm A day of Indigenous Filmmakers at BIMI BIRKBECK CINEMA with a focus on independent filmmaking and Shorts from Canada.
 Special guest, acclaimed director JULES KOOSTACHIN (Cree from Moshkekowok territory, and a member of Attawapiskat First Nation), presents Butterfly Monument and discusses her work in conversation with Filmmaker Max Carocci, Confirmed closing film by Inuk artist Asinnajaq THREE THOUSAND more special guests to be announced.
 Details/ Register here.
 Please note we cannot reserve seats for FREE events.
 Arrive early to ensure a place.

 21st October – Final day of art exhibition and Curator talk 3pm by Joanne Prince: CARA ROMERO Native American Photographer and Social Justice Advocate at THE CRYPT GALLERY Register for Sunday talk 3pm here

-More programme announcements to come.
-Tell everyone – Invite your friends – help spread the word!
-All welcome.
-Most venues have Disabled access, many films are subtitled accessible for Hard of Hearing (but not closed caption).
+All welcome – tell everyone – Invite your friends – help spread the word!
+Most venues have Disabled access, many films are subtitled (see trailers) and accessible for Hard of Hearing (not closed caption).